Signs of Benzodiazepine Abuse

 Due to the brain’s rewired chemical circuitry after prolonged use, someone suffering from a benzodiazepine addiction will likely experience physical and psychological withdrawal symptoms while quitting.
 The duration and amount of benzodiazepine use determines the severity of these withdrawals.
 At their most intense, withdrawal symptoms can prove lethal.
 Users who go “cold turkey” and abruptly stop benzo use are more likely to experience severe withdrawal symptoms than those who gradually “taper off.”

-Seizures, coma, hallucinations. muscle pain and cramps, and suicidal thoughts are all symptoms of benzodiazepine withdrawal.
+Seizures, coma, hallucinations. muscle pain and cramps, and suicidal thoughts are all possible symptoms of benzodiazepine withdrawal.

 Doctor-assisted detoxification is always recommended in battling benzodiazepine addiction and withdrawal.
 Medical and recovery professionals devise a taper-down schedule to gradually reduce the dose, thereby mitigating withdrawal symptoms.
 Inpatient rehabilitation programs exist at specialized treatment centers across the country to help people get and remain sober.
 Contact a dedicated treatment specialist to find the best-suited treatment center for you and your individual needs today.

 Get help today